wandersick/englishize-cmd/README.md

 - "You provide a really great script.
 It saved my life because we here at school need the English commands in cmd with German OS language in Windows 10."
 - "It's a very useful app.
 Thanks."
+- "Your script is awesome!"
+- "I just can't thank you enough for your efforts!
+I really appreciate it.
+You helped a lot!"

 ## Release History